CloudBop/tdd-grid-games-typescript/README.md

 An attempt at TDD with react-testing-library + implementation unit tests for GOL.

+Note on recent upgrade to React 18 and all the rest.

+userEvent broke the testing suites as the assertions are invoked before the component state change.
+Changing userEvent to fireEvent stopped this problem (which seems seems familiar to... https://github.com/testing-library/user-event/issues/255)

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).